Q1: Does the Trial version of CattleWorks cattle software have all the functionality of the full version?

-2) Go to our web site www.cattleworks.com and download the "demo" version of CattleWorks.
+2) Go to our web site www.cattleworks.com and download the "trial" version of CattleWorks.
 3) Be sure that you have a backup of your database, see step #1.
 4) Using the "Control Panel" on your computer, Uninstall your current copy of CattleWorks (this should NOT remove your data, but be sure that you back it up, just in case) 5) Install the newly downloaded version of CattleWorks 6) Run CattleWorks.
 It should open with all of your data intact.

 A: On your computer go to the "Control Panel" and the select "Regional and Language Options".
 This allows you to select the defaults for your computer you can select the correct country and then also customize this selection and change the $ symbol to any other symbol.
 After this is done, these changes should be reflected in the CattleWorks reports.

 Q10: If I buy the CattleWorks software can I load it on two computers?